naeglinghaff/bank_tech_test/README.md

 ## Running the program

+Clone or download the repo files and once you are in the root directory run:

 ```
 npm start
 ```

-Visit localhost:8080 and hit command j to start interacting with the application.
+Navigate to localhost:8080 and you can start to interact with the program.
 Make sure you initialise the bank account first, in the examples below I have created my own local 'account'.

 ```
-const account = new BankAccount();
+const account = new constructionModule.BankAccount();
 account.addMoney(amount);
 account.withdrawMoney(amount);
 account.printStatement;